j0nnnnn0/udemy_python/Readme.md

 1. Online udemy course : "Learn Python Programming Masterclass" with Tim Buchalka: https://www.udemy.com/course/python-the-complete-python-developer-course/
 2. vscode as the IDE
-3. github of all the applications and exercises worked on during the classes : https://github.com/j0nnnnn0/udemy_python
+3. github of all the applications and exercises worked on during the classes : https://github.com/j0nnnnn0/udemy_python (Note: .venv is part of .gitignore so some import may fail)

 ## Sections
 1. Course Intro